iterative/dvc.org/content/docs/user-guide/how-to/update-tracked-files.md

 ## Replacing files

-If you want to replace the file, you can take the following steps.
+If you want to replace the file altogether, you can take the following steps.

-First, [stop tracking](/doc/user-guide/how-to/stop-tracking-data) the file with `dvc remove`.
-This will remove `train.tsv` from the workspace:
+First, [stop tracking](/doc/user-guide/how-to/stop-tracking-data) the file by using `dvc remove` on the `.dvc` file.
+This will remove `train.tsv` from the workspace (and unlink it from the <abbr>cache</abbr>):

 ```dvc
 $ dvc remove train.tsv.dvc